Application for the 2019–2020 academic year will open September 5, 2018. Revised application instructions will be posted by that date.

 Graduate Associateships are the School's primary source for funding many of its graduate students.
 These positions provide a full fee waiver and monthly stipend, in exchange of 20 hours of service per week during autumn and spring.
 Those who serve for both semesters are eligible for a full fee waiver in summer term (information subject to change with semester conversion).

 Graduate Associates are typically assigned to one of three areas: teaching in undergraduate courses; working as administrative associates within the School; or working with one of the faculty on a research grant.

 To be considered for a Graduate Associateship, please check the appropriate boxes in the Funding Opportunities section of the online graduate application.
 There are no additional applications or forms required.
-Refer to the Graduate Admissions Procedures.
+Refer to Graduate Application Procedures.

 FAQs Frequently Asked Questions about Graduate Funding Opportunities